JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 The tutorials will all follow the same overall workflow, which will naturally lead to a lot of repetition.

 1st Day:
-- Morning: Introduction to Phylogenetics
-    -> Introduction Beast: Getting beast run.
+- Morning: Introduction to Phylogenetics, including how to get from viruses to sequences to trees -> Introduction Beast: Getting beast run.

 - Afternoon 1: Tree Priors (Coalescent + birth death models):